2022 CCA Annual Conference: Rebuilding Community

 Our supporters form a vital part of our conference, and are welcomed by attendees as colleagues and partners.
 The smaller, more intimate setting of a CCA conference invites in depth discussions and deeper relationships between delegate and supporter.
 In fact, many of our returning supporters are greeted as old friends.

-As a supporter, you will receive acknowledgement prior to, during and after the conference through conference materials, the conference app, CCA’s website and email announcements.
+Supporters receive acknowledgement prior to, during and after the conference through conference materials, the conference app, CCA’s website and email announcements.

-You will enjoy significant and extended contact with delegates during the conference and social events – at every morning tea, lunch and afternoon tea-time.
+Supporters enjoy significant and extended contact with delegates during the conference and social events – at every morning tea, lunch and afternoon tea-time.

 SUPPORTER LEVELS